All Episodes

 And who's that?

-Now, I'll tell you, there are people, even the New York Times today, the lenders Obama decided to blame.
+Now i'll tell you, there are people even the NEW YORK Times today the lenders Obama decided to blame.

-I mean, this this has caused a lot of people have a rancorous objection in reaction to what Obama did yesterday.
+I have a rancorous objection and reaction to what Obama did yesterday.

-That anyway is the Washington line.
+That anyway, is the Washington LINE.

 But now these two men, along with a handful of other financiers, are being blamed for precipitating the bankruptcy of Chrysler.

-As Chrysler's fate hung in the balance on Wednesday night, this group refused to bend to the Obama administration and accept steep losses on their investments, while more junior investors, including the United Auto Workers Union, were offered favorable terms.
+As Chrysler's fate hung in the balance on wednesday night, this group refused to bend to the Obama administration and accept steep losses on their investments, while more junior investors, including the United AUTO Workers Union, were offered favorable terms.

 This, I told you, explained all this yesterday.

-The bondholders get the shaft, the banks get the shaft, and the union owns a company.
+This is how it's done in Argentina, the bondholders get the shaft, the banks get the shaft and the union owns the company.

-In a rare flash of anger, it says here, the president scolded the group Thursday as Chrysler filed for bankruptcy protection.
+In a rare flash of anger, it says here, the president scolded the group thursday as Chrysler filed for bankruptcy protection.

-Whatever the outcome, this bit of Brinksmanship on the part of these two guys, the hedge fund, as they were called, who wanted to hold out, they were being told to cash out at 20 cents on the dollar.
+Now listen to this next passage in the NEW YORK Times, whatever the outcome, this bit of brinksmanship on the part of these two guys the the hedge fund, as they were called who wanted to hold out.

-Now, these people hold investments of average people.
+Now these people hold investments of average people.

 It's not these two guys single-handedly putting their own money into Chrysler and extending debt to Chrysler.